NedkoKaraivanov/Projects/MyCarService/MyCarService-backend/README.md

 ## Authentication

-* The server is using Json Web Token for authentication, which is provided on login
+* The server is using Json Web Token for authentication, which is provided on login and register

 ## Endpoints